FrederickGeek8/freddy.us/_posts/2022-06-01-gradient-docker.md

 # {{ page.title }}

 I recently switched from Google Colab to Paperspace Gradient.
 I had some trouble getting used to the environment.
-With a Jupyter implementation that isn't great, JupyterLab - while being an improvement on Jupyter Notebook - lacks proper support for code completion.
-They have support for launching a remote VS Code Jupyter kernel, however, this doesn't allow me to interact with the remote filesystem the way JupyterLab does.
+With a homebrewed Jupyter implementation that isn't great, JupyterLab - while being an improvement on Jupyter Notebook - lacks proper support for code completion, and VS Code remote Jupyter session.
+While they have support for launching a remote VS Code Jupyter kernel, this doesn't allow me to interact with the remote filesystem the way JupyterLab does.

 When I was using Google Colab, I played around with the package [`colab_ssh`](https://github.com/WassimBenzarti/colab-ssh) which is a useful